-Goldberg Noone, LLC, Personal Injury Attorneys
+Goldberg Noone Abraham, Personal Injury Attorneys

 The Memorial Day weekend has come and gone, which means the summer season is about to arrive.
 Who doesn’t love the sights and smells of beach weather, and of course, the hot concert and event season?

 While most of us are being careful and safe out there trying to enjoy ourselves, unfortunately, injuries will still occur.
 In a lot of cases, people suffer an injury because of the carelessness or negligence of another person or persons.
 Whether you are at a festival, concert, wedding, or just enjoying a day out and about, hazards are all around and it is up to us to remain vigilant.
 Its also important to know who to call in case you do get injured.

 We are all aware that when you place a large number of people together, things can escalate rather quickly.
 Live electrical wires and cables, cable protectors, unruly attendees, pyrotechnics, and over-crowding to name a few, are all causes for injuries.
 Unfortunately, too many have fallen, been suffocated, or even killed due to these associated risks of attending a concert or other large festival.
 Southwest Florida is home to so many events like food, art and music festivals and other outdoor gatherings that make our area unique.

 But the key is to remain safe while having a good time, and use common sense.
 If a set of stairs or a hand rail looks unsafe, it probably is.
 Learn to keep your eyes open for any potential scenarios that could cause you a serious injury.

 Weddings: Contracts, Decisions, and Guests, Oh My!